-Electronic content is often impermanent and manipulable.
+Electronic content is often volatile and manipulable.
 If a source changes or becomes unavailable, citations to that source may need to be adjusted.
-It is therefore essential to verify the accuracy of citations to electronic content as close to the publication date as possible.
+It is therefore important to check the accuracy of citations to electronic content as close to the date of publication as possible.

-Some databases or electronic periodicals provide persistent links to make citations easier.
-The Digital Object Identifier (DOI) allows assigning a unique and permanent identifier to electronic sources.
-It is possible to find an electronic document through its DOI on this web site.
+Some databases or electronic journals provide persistent links to facilitate citations.
+The Digital Object Identifier (DOI) allows a unique and persistent identifier to be assigned to electronic sources.
+It is possible to find an electronic document through its DOI on this website.

-The « author-date » system may be less suitable for electronic and audiovisual sources, because the date of publication is essential in this system, and it is sometimes difficult to find the date of publication of an electronic document.
-This is why we will sometimes give examples only for the « notes and bibliography » system.
+The "author-date" system may be less suitable for electronic and audiovisual sources, because it relies on the date of publication and it is sometimes difficult to find the date of publication of an electronic document.
+For this reason, examples are sometimes given only for the "notes and bibliography" system.

 First Name Last Name, Title of the movie.
 Original release date; place of publication: Publisher, date of publication.
 Type of medium.